The Best Mendoza Wineries: A Guide to Wine Tasting in Mendoza

 Seeing how wine is made and all of the work and dedication that goes into it will give you a new appreciation for it.
 You'll learn how to taste and before you know it, you'll be the person announcing to the dinner party that you taste hints of lemongrass in your sauvignon blanc!

-Traveling in Argentina?
+Exploring Argentina?
 Check out this Complete Guide to Iguazu Falls

-The Three Wine Regions of Mendoza
+The Three Wine Regions of Mendoza & Best Wineries in Each

 Starting with the area closest to Mendoza city proper and possibly the easiest to visit, Maipu.
 This area is quite popular with backpackers.
 It was also my least favorite.
 The main road was very industrial, alongside the bike lane were mainly 18 wheeler trucks and large lorries, not exactly fitting with the romantic image I had imagined of riding among the vines.